MSREnable/HandsFreeSoundJam/README.md

 ## Setup

-On Windows, use the msys2 environment.
-On Linux, business as usual.
-Eye control is only available Windows.
+On Windows, use the [MSYS2 environment](http://msys2.org).

-Now MSHFSJ can be compiled.
+On Linux, it's business as usual.
+Eye control is only available on Windows.

 On Linux, run: